eloquently/react-blackjack/instructions.md

 The tests should pass now.
 We also want to be able to send a `SETUP_GAME` action between each of the games in a session.
 This means that instead of replacing `currentState` with the result of `setupGame()`, we should merge it, so that other state variables like `winCount` won't be lost.

-Let's write the test for this behavior.
+Let's write the test for this behavior:

 ```js
 // test/reducer_spec.js